w0006887/modules/0408/mdModule.md

 When a forked branch is ready to be merged to the `MAIN` branch, click "Create pull request".
 This notifies the owner of a repository about the availability of a forked branch to be merged.
 In a "pull request," be descriptive of what the fork is about.

-Forking and pull request are better than using "Issues."
-Forking and pull request only needs the owner of the repository to *verify* the changes before merging to the `MAIN` branch.
+Fork/pull is better than using "Issues."
+Fork/pull only needs the manager of the repository to *verify* the changes before merging to the `MAIN` branch.
 This is the most effective way to contribute to OER content.
+However, unlike the previous approaches, fork/pull does require the contributor to be comfortable editing content in Markdown (or whatever the source language is).

 ## Cloning (importing)